MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-azureb2b-integration-preview.md

 - Invited external users are each given an account in the directory and are subject to Azure AD access policies such as multi-factor authentication.
 - Invitations to a SharePoint site use Azure AD B2B and no longer require users to have or create a Microsoft account.
 - If you have configured Google federation in Azure AD, federated users can now access SharePoint and OneDrive resources that you have shared with them.
-- SharePoint and OneDrive sharing is subject to the Azure AD organizational relationships settings, such as Members can invite and Guests can invite.
+- SharePoint and OneDrive sharing is subject to the Azure AD organizational relationships settings, such as **Members can invite** and **Guests can invite**.

 This preview is not supported in the following Office 365 services:
 - Office 365 Germany